hydro-informatics/hydro-informatics.github.io/_build/html/_sources/python-basics/pyinstall.md

 (install-python)=
 # Install Python

 *Python*'s two-fold development (*Python2* and *Python3*) and other parallel versions of *Python* (e.g., ESRI's ArcGIS or Nvidia's cuda *Python* versions) may cause that multiple versions of *Python* are installed on your computer (even though *Python2* is about to disappear).
-As a consequence packages might have been unintentionally or unknowingly installed for another *Python* interpreter than used in a project.
+As consequence packages might have been unintentionally or unknowingly installed for another *Python* interpreter than used in a project.
 However, the parallel existence of multiple *Python* interpreters is sometimes beneficial, for instance, when packages are installed that are not compatible with each other.
 So how to **deal with the challenge of having multiple *Python* interpreters (or environments) installed?**

-There are multiple answers to this question and the best option depends, to some extent, to personal preferences and the **Operating System** (**OS**) - also referred to as **platform**.
+There are multiple answers to this question and the best option depends, to some extent, on personal preferences and the **Operating System** (**OS**) - also referred to as **platform**.
 For instance, *conda* environments are preferable on *Windows* and *pip* environments on *Linux* (e.g., *Debian*/*Ubuntu*) platforms. *conda* environments work well on both platforms (and also with *macOS*), but *pip* will not work smoothly on *Windows* because of an issue with the geospatial GDAL library.
 To work with *conda* environments, the installation of {ref}`anaconda` is required (no additional installation of *Python* is necessary in this case).

 conda environments
 : A *conda environment* is a directory on your computer that represents a virtual environment with a particular *Python* interpreter (e.g., a Python2 or Python3 executable) and packages/libraries.
 The directory is typically named `env` (or `venv` for a virtual environment) and *Anaconda* will control automatically where the environment directories (folders) are stored on your computer.
 On *Windows*, the typical installation directory is `C:\users\<your-user-name>\AppData\Local\Continuum\anaconda3\envs\`.
 Note that *AppData* is a hidden folder ([view hidden folders on Windows](https://support.microsoft.com/en-us/help/4028316/windows-view-hidden-files-and-folders-in-windows-10)).
 Only change the default directory for *conda* environment directories, if you exactly know what you are doing.